xiyuzhai-husky-lang/husky/crates/visored/README.md

 - **Data Efficiency**: Operates without requiring large formal language datasets
 - **Performance**: Implemented in Rust and optimized for speed, achieving performance thousands of times faster than existing tools
 - **Configurability**: Supports customization through configuration files, easily adapting to output different formal languages (Lean, Coq, Isabelle, Metamath, etc.)
 - **Extensibility**: Handles arbitrary natural language inputs by combining NLP techniques with rules.
-Integration with Husky enables scaling the system to its full potential
+The Husky programming language will be used to scale the system to its full potential.

 ## Pipeline